Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 “But that doesn’t make it any easier when it’s your own community,” she said.

 Classes and other academic activities were canceled for Tuesday.
-A university-wide vigil was being planned for a later date.
+An impromptu vigil drew a large crowd Monday night, and a university-wide vigil was being planned for a later date.
+Gov. Glenn Youngkin ordered flags lowered to half-staff on Tuesday in respect and memory of the victims, their families and the Charlottesville community.

 Scores of worshippers gathered Monday evening on campus at St. Paul’s Memorial Church for a prayer service.